thelfer/MFrontGallery/docs/papers/joss/paper.md

 # Introduction

 `MFront` is an open-source code generator focused on material knowledge [@Helfer2015;@cea_edf_mfront_2022] developed collaboratively by the French Alternative Energies and Atomic Energy Commission (CEA) and Électricité de France (EDF).
 The open-source status of `MFront` has led to its adoption in a wide range of applications[^mfront:publications] covering a variety of materials (ceramics, metals, concrete, woods, etc.) and physical phenomena (viscoplasticity, plasticity, damage, etc.).
-It is also part of the `PLEIADES` numerical platform, which is devoted to multi-physics nuclear fuel simulations and is developed by CEA and its industrial partners EDF and Framatome.
+It is also part of the `PLEIADES` numerical platform [@bernaud_pleiades_2024], which is devoted to multi-physics nuclear fuel simulations and is developed by CEA and its industrial partners EDF and Framatome.